 Our lovingly hand made gin will arrive wrapped in raw wool from our very own rare breed Balwen sheep.
-If you’d like to add a gift message, please leave it below and we will handwrite your note.
+If you’d like to add a gift message, please leave it at the checkout and we will handwrite your note.

 Our 3 Star ( Great Taste 2019 ) award winning signature gin gives a great juniper “hit” whether drunk neat, with tonic, or in a classic cocktail.
 We use only three ingredients; with nowhere to hide, each one has to earn its place in your glass.

 Mae ein gin llofnod arobryn yn rhoi “taro” merywen gwych ai boed yn daclus, gyda thonig, neu mewn coctel clasurol.
 Mae ein gin llofnod yn un gennin botanegol, heb ei chywilydd.
 Dim ond tri chynhwysyn a ddefnyddiwn; gyda lle i guddio, rhaid i bob un ennill ei le yn eich gwydr.

 27 × 10 × 10 cm